HanCreate/SurvivalProject-Server/README.md

 - [ ] Super Silver

 # TODO
+- [ ] Implement all of the new built-in Korean (now English) chat commands.
 - [ ] Change the server sockets to NIO sockets.
 - [ ] Change every game over message to a round over message.
 - [ ] Clean the game modes code a bit.